craigmulligan/nawr/README.md

 > Serverless RDS dbs on demand.

 I wanted an easy way to spin up a sql database for every one of my [vercel](https://vercel.com) deploys.
-I found that amazons RDS offers a `serverless` mode, which means you are only charged for the time that the database is "active".
+I found that [amazons RDS](https://aws.amazon.com/rds/) offers a `serverless` mode, which means you are only charged for the time that the database is "active".

 So I've built `nawr` a tool that simplifies the management and use of serverless sql databases.

-It pairs nicely with platforms like vercel and frameworks like next.js, but it should work with any serverless framework.
+It pairs nicely with platforms like [vercel](https://vercel.com) and frameworks like [next.js](https://nextjs.org) but it should work in most situations where you need an SQL db on demand.

 ### Features